 The recovery of gold and by-products from oxide ores is achieved through the heap leaching process at the Cerro Colorado mine.
 Under this method, ore is placed on leach pads where it is treated with a chemical solution which separates the gold contained in the ore.
 The time required for the majority of the gold to be recovered utilizing heap leaching is over a period of up to 120 days.
 The resulting "pregnant" solution is further processed in a plant where the gold is recovered.
-Operating costs at each stage of the process are capitalized and included in work-in-process inventory based on current mining and leaching costs, including applicable depreciation and depletion relating to the mineral property, plant and equipment, and are removed from heap leach inventory as ounces of gold are recovered at the average cost per ounce per recoverable ounce of gold on the leach pads.
+Operating costs at each stage of the process are capitalized and included in work-in-process inventory based on current mining and leaching costs, including applicable depreciation, depletion and amortization relating to the mineral property, plant and equipment.
+Costs are removed from heap leach inventory as ounces of gold doré are produced at the average cost per ounce per recoverable ounce of gold on the leach pads.
 Estimates of recoverable gold on the leach pads are calculated from the quantities of ore placed on the leach pads (measured tonnes added to leach pads), the grade of ore placed on the leach pads (based on assays analysis), and a recovery percentage (based on testing and ongoing monitoring of the rate of gold recoveries).

-Consumable supplies and spare parts expected to be used in production are valued at the lower of weighted average cost or replacement cost, which includes the cost of purchase as well as transportation and charges to bring them to their existing location and condition.
+Consumable supplies and spare parts expected to be used in production are valued at the lower of weighted average cost or net realizable value.